jenwachter/wpcomposed/README.md

 	define('WP_CONTENT_URL', 'http://' . $_SERVER['HTTP_HOST'] . '/assets');
 	```

-1. Go to `yoursite/wp-admin/` and run through the WordPress install.
+1. Go to `yoursite.com/wordpress/wp-admin/` and run through the WordPress install.

+1. Login to WordPress and go to Settings > General.
+Update the "Side Address (URL)" to be just `yoursite.com` instead of `yoursite.com/wordpress`.

 1. Install some plugins using [WordPress Packagist](http://wpackagist.org/).
 Advanced Custom Fields, for example: